jtran1403/SearchGuardian/README.md

   The Search Guardian is a privacy web application to improve your awareness of personal information available on the Web and promote its users to manage this information more carefully.
 Keeping safe online information reduces significantly the risk of privacy incidents and of putting yourself in a delicate situation.

-  The web application mainly use HTML5, CSS3 and AngularJS (Javascript framework).
-For it to function properly:
+  The web application mainly use HTML5, CSS3 and AngularJS (Javascript framework) and is supported by Mozilla Firefox, Google Chrome and Opera and is not supported by Internet Explorer.
+Before you start using it:
   - Change the URL 127.0.0.1:9000 into localhost:9000 for Facebook features to function properly
   - Make sure Javascript is not deactivated on your browser.
   - Make sure the plugins of your web browsers (e.g. AdBlock Plus) are not blocking the page of the web application at least to be able to display the popup containing pieces of advice.